Heights School (Australia): Australian HPV Super Series (Pedal Prix)

 The school has a major involvement in the Australian International HPV Super Series, with the program currently being run by Roger Button.
 With annual involvement from 2004 in all three races per year, with four HPVs as of 2011.
 The four bikes are "Quasar", which is ridden by students from the junior school; "Pulsar", the middle school bike; "Odyssey", the senior school bike; and an Old Scholars team and bike, which races under the name of "THOR".
 The school has also hosted students from Hwa Chong Institution who raced with the Heights team in Round 1 of 2008.
 All bikes now support a green image and promote environmentally friendly activities, hence the program's official name, "The Heights School Green Technology Racing".

 Wakakirri

 The Heights School has long been involved in Wakakirri.
-The program is currently run by Penny Phillips.
 Wakakirri involves students acting or dancing to music.
 Voice is not used at all.
 Although Heights School mainly focuses on the story-dance category, it does also enter in the story-film category and story writing.
 In 2010, five students from Heights had their stories published in the Wakakirri Story Book.
 Its past performances include Dark Deeds in Duckville, Spring Around the World, Tapping into Your Talent and Beat the Crave and Save.
 In 2011, the Heights School performed Don't Judge a Moth by Its Colour, which went on to win the South Australian finals.